 Mr. Tero Henttonen (Nokia) responded that benefits can indeed have issues.
 The intention of the document is to raise this benefit for discussion as it wasn't clearly stated in the current version of the TR.
 Further discussion is of course necessary to determine how to document this.

 Mr. Yue Song (China Mobile) asked how Nokia would like to proceed with the discussion, and Mr. Tero Henttonen (Nokia) responded that it is intended for discussion and then to be transferred to a new pCR.
-Mr. Yue Song (China Mobile) highlighted that the proposal in the document cannot be implemented in the TR as it is, and as there are only 2 days for email discussion, the discussion on this document may be de-prioritised aginst other pCRs that are revised.
+Mr. Yue Song (China Mobile) highlighted that the proposal in the document cannot be implemented in the TR as it is, and as there are only 2 days for email discussion, the discussion on this document may be de-prioritised against other pCRs that are revised.
 Therefore, the document will be noted.

 Status: noted